 - SOLUTION – many people know the answer

 - EXECUTION – few people change the problem

 - I will look at how you plan your week, your daily routines and what is getting in the way that is not obvious to you

 - We will change how you organise yourself, your to do lists and start getting some actions written down in an easily accessible area for you to use.

-- We look at ensuring you are eating and sleeping well and doing things that serve and please you.
-Yes the chores stil have to be done and you wear various ‘hats’ of responsibility but it is about achieving balance in your already hectic world, whether you work six days or two.
+- We all wear various ‘hats’ of responsibility but it is about achieving balance in your already hectic world, whether you work six days or two.

 - Are you electronic or manual – that does not matter.
 What will help you is having a flow to get the things done that you want to get done.
 When I worked with UBS and Franklin Covey representatives we had basic tools of just an outlook calendar and a Palm Pilot or Blackberries.
 However, the same principles can still apply today, even with internet and social media.

-- We will look at how you ‘process anything that comes in’.
-Things that come in can range from:
+- We will look at how you can easily ‘process anything that comes in’ and how they can affect your motivation; for example: